acend/cilium-basics-training/content/en/docs/10/02/_index.md

 sectionnumber: 10.2
 ---

-When running Cilium without kube-proxy, by default, services in a Kubernetes Cluster cannot be reached from the host namespace, only from the pod namespaces.
+When running Cilium by default, services in a Kubernetes Cluster cannot be reached from the host namespace, only from the pod namespaces.
 This means, if you have a pod running with `hostNetwork: true` they won't be able to reach any Kubernetes Service.

 {{% alert title="Note" color="primary" %}}
 Host-reachable services for TCP and UDP requires a v4.19.57, v5.1.16, v5.2.0 or more recent Linux kernel.
 Note that v5.0.y kernels do not have the fix required to run host-reachable services with UDP since at this point in time the v5.0.y stable kernel is end-of-life (EOL) and not maintained anymore.
 For only enabling TCP-based host-reachable services a v4.17.0 or newer kernel is required.
 The most optimal kernel with the full feature set is v5.8.